Fortress of Muxima

-The Fortress of Muxima (Fortaleza de Muxima), built of stone and mortar in 1599, is situated in the Bengo Province of Angola next to the Cuanza River.
+The Fortress of Muxima (Fortaleza de Muxima), built of stone and mortar in 1599, is situated in the Bengo Province of Angola on the Cuanza River.

 History

-Founded in 1599, the Fortress of "Muxima" is placed in the district of Muxima on the left bank of the Kwanza River, Province of Bengo.
-It deals with the first prison of the Angolan occupation period.
-It helped the advance of penetration to the interior of the Angolan territory and assured the defense against the Angolan people who offered resistance to the Portuguese occupation and the other colonial potencies, of which the ships going up the Kwanza River went looking for the slaves in the interior of the country.
-Its building would come to support the trading relationships, the markets, the inlander ones, the ivory and slave trafficking.
-The Fortress of "Muxina" was used as the basis of Portuguese forces and its support when they went to the interior making raids and wars of "kwata-kwata" (wars among the Africans linked to the Europeans who working to them, caught the other Africans for the slavery).
-The slaves went by land in long raws to the vila of Calumbo, or were sent by sea in the Muxirna harbour and going down by ship the Kwanza River were sent to America.
-It was classified as National Monument by Provincial Decret n.
-2, 12 of January 1924.
-This Fortress is badly preserved and constitute a state property.
-The responsibility for its maintenance and preservation concerns the Ministry of Culture.
+Established in 1599, the Fortress of Muxima is located on the left bank of the Cuanza River in the town of Muxima, in Bengo Province.
+It was the first prison of the Angolan occupation period.
+It helped advance penetration to the interior of the Angolan territory and defend against the Angolan people who offered resistance to the Portuguese colonizers and other colonial potentates whose ships traveled the Cuanza River looking for slaves.
+Its building would come to support trading relationships including ivory trade and slave trafficking.
+The Fortress was used as the base of support for Portuguese forces when they traveled to the interior instigating raids and promoting Portuguese interests during the Kwata-Kwata Wars (wars among the Africans who, working with the Europeans, captured other Africans for slavery).
+Captives were forced to walk to the town of Calumbo or were transported by boat on the Cuanza River to the Muxima harbor where they were shipped to the Americas.
+The Fortress was classified as a National Monument by Provincial Decree No. 2, of 12 January 1924.
+The Fortress is a state property but is badly preserved.
+The Ministry of Culture is responsible for its maintenance and preservation.